 Physical Security #

-Servd is a software platform which utilises physical servers provided by both Digital Ocean, Civo and Backblaze.
+Servd is a software platform which utilises physical servers provided by both Digital Ocean, Civo, Wasabi and Backblaze.
 These companies and the data centres within which they operate are responsible for the physical security of the servers under their management.
-Both companies use fully SOC-2 compliant physical access procedures including biometric and segmented access restrictions.
+All companies use fully SOC-2 compliant physical access procedures including biometric and segmented access restrictions.

 Project Data at Rest #